trillionclues/openai-chat-readlinesync/README.md

-# Path: README.md

-# Chat Completion Demo with OpenAI GPT-3.5 + ReadlineSync
+# CMD chat demo with OpenAI GPT-3.5 + ReadlineSync

 This is a demo of a chat completion system using OpenAI's GPT-3.5 model and Node.js's ReadlineSync library.
 It is based on the [GPT-3 Playground]